bghira/SimpleTuner/documentation/DATALOADER.md

 ## Filtering captions

 ### `caption_filter_list`
-- This may be a JSON list, a path to a txt file, or a path to a JSON document.
+- **For text embed datasets only.** This may be a JSON list, a path to a txt file, or a path to a JSON document.
 Filter strings can be simple terms to remove from all captions, or they can be regular expressions.
 Additionally, sed-style `s/search/replace/` entries may be used to *replace* strings in the caption rather than simply remove it.

 #### Example filter list